-Sofara International Charter School (Sofara) has been designed by Harlem community parents and stakeholders to meet a strongly discernable need for a bilingual, bicultural school in Community School District 5.
-Sofara is intended to create an educational opportunity for our children that will shape them into high functioning, career oriented citizens who are both self-aware and globally conscious.
+Sofara International Charter School (Sofara) has been designed by Harlem community parents and stakeholders.
+It meets a strongly discernable need for a bilingual, bicultural school in the community.
+Sofara proposes to serve a diverse cross section of families, particularly underserved francophone speakers.
+Sofara will create an educational opportunity for our children in K through 6th grade.
+Our intent is to shape them into high functioning, career oriented citizens who are both self-aware and globally conscious.

-As a 50/50 English-French dual language school using the time-tested and highly successful inquiry-based framework established by the International Baccalaureate (IB), Sofara will open up opportunities for our children to excel as never before available.
+As a content based, English-French, dual language school using the time-tested and highly successful inquiry-based framework established by the International Baccalaureate (IB), Sofara will open up opportunities for our children to excel.

-To make Sofara international Charter School a reality, out team is requesting authorization from the Board of Regents to open in August of 2018.
+To make Sofara International Charter School a reality, our team is requesting authorization from the Board of Regents through the New York State Education Department to open in August of 2018 in Community School Districts 4 or 5.
+Our Letter of intent will be submitted February 15, 2017 with the full proposal due March 17, 2017.
 Charter School designation will allow continuous innovative growth while ensuring the internationally recognized IB framework is provided tuition free.

 As a family who resides in Harlem, having an IB dual-language school would be a great benefit for the community.